Skip to content

 return mem[i][j]

-# The minimum path cost from the left and top cells
+# Minimum path cost for left and upper cells

 up = min_path_sum_dfs_mem(grid, mem, i - 1, j)